Julien-Cohen/CoqTLTactics/README.md

 sh init.sh
 ```
 ## Usage
-* Run `make proofs` to run the proofs of properties on the two main examples of transformations (Moore2Mealy and Class2Relational), and their dependancies (in particular, the definition of the transformation engine).
+* Run `make proofs` to run the proofs of properties with our tactics on the two main examples of transformations (Moore2Mealy and Class2Relational), and their dependancies (in particular, the definition of the transformation engine).
+* Run `make tactic_tests` to run some unit tests.
-* Run `make tests` to run the two main examples of transformations on examples of models and see the output.
+* Run `make transformation_tests` to run the two main examples of transformations on examples of models and see the output.
 * Run `make` to build all the proofs, including proofs that are not in the previous targets.
 * This builds :
   * Definitions for the transformation language and the transformation engine (adapted from previous work).